timon-strauss/notification-plugin/README.md

 ## Configuration

-Configure the plugin from inside any Claude session — no need to edit files.
-There are two ways to use the `/notifications-config` command:
+Configure the plugin from inside any Claude session that uses the plugin.

 ### Option 1 — Direct: `/notifications-config <key>=<value>`